Lalithambika Antharjanam: Biography

-Nambudiri custom allowed only the eldest son to marry within the caste; all the others contracted sambandhams with women from other castes, usually the matrilineal Nairs.
+Nambudiri custom allowed only the eldest son to marry within the caste; all the others contracted sambandhams with women from other castes, usually the amabalavasis and nair (except kiriyath nair and some other nair subcastes).
 This ensured that inheritance through the male line was always undisputed, since the children of sambandhams did not have the right to inherit.
 As a result, many Nambudiri women remained unmarried all their lives, in restrictions that amounted to rigorous imprisonment.
 They were not supposed to let the sun's rays touch their bodies.
 Any slip or shadow of suspicion would condemn them to being tried by the smarthavicharam courts of male elders.
 These courts were empowered to strip a woman of her social position and throw her out to starve.
 For these women, who were not even allowed to look out of windows, such a fate was psychologically as well as economically devastating.

 On the rare occasions when antharjanams left the house, they had to envelope their whole bodies in a thick cloak, and carry a leaf umbrella whose canopy reached to their waists, so that they could only see their own feet when walking.
 By contrast, lower caste women were required by law to bare their breasts when in the presence of higher caste men, and could be punished for not doing so.
 They thus habitually went with their upper bodied uncovered, and many reformist and missionary movements in early twentieth century Kerala clothed lower caste women by force to uplift them.
 By the 1930s, most royal households (who were below Brahmins, caste-wise) were allowing their women to wear blouses, but the practice took longer to percolate downwards to poorer families, especially as blouses were quite costly.

 In her story Revenge Herself (English translation anthologised in The Inner Courtyard), she highlights the moral and sexual choices faced by upper caste Nambudiri women, who were secluded in the inner house, through the story of the "fallen woman" Tatri.
-This is especially sensitive in Kerala, where Nair women are relatively free sexual lives in their matriarchal culture.
+This is especially sensitive in Kerala, where other women are relatively free sexual lives in their matriarchal culture.
 In her story Mulappalinte Manam she highlights the woman's role as the central cohesive force in society, and she supports artificial birth control, so long as it does not contradict this basic womanly qualities of healing the schisms opened up by individualism.